rain-sk/synth.kitchen/README.md

 - [ ] modify the existing selection properly when using shift+drag
 - [ ] adjust the viewport size to something reasonable during drag-continue and drag-end events
 - [ ] scroll when dragging a module past the edge of the viewport
-- [ ] handle dragging up/left in a way that feels equivalent as dragging down/right

-Stretch goals:

-- [ ] "smart" undo/redo: don't fill it up with junky intermediate state
-- [ ] handle dragging up/left in a way that feels equivalent as dragging down/right

 ### Keyboard Nav